nus-cs2103/website-base/admin/tp-tasks-fragment.md

   * Intermediate steps (e.g., persona, scenarios): Keep records these in your collaborative project document started in the previous week.
   * Brainstormed user stories:  Record them using an <!--~~write each user story in a piece of paper (e.g. yellow sticky note, index card, or just pieces of paper about the size of a playing card).
 Alternatively you can~~--> online tool (some examples given in <trigger trigger="click" for="modal:v10-onlinetools">[Textbook {{ icon_embedding }} Specifying Requirements → UserStories → Usage → (panel) Tool Examples ]</trigger>).<br>
   {{ icon_tip }} **Use an online spreadsheet for recording user stories** (e.g., Google Sheets), if you are not sure which tool to use. -- they are easy to edit, share, color, and more importantly, sort/filter.<br>
-  {{ icon_info }} If you put the user stories in a location other than your main collaborative project notes document (i.e., the one given [here](teamList.html)), ensure that location is viewable by the public, and the main document has a link to that location.
+  {{ icon_info }} If you put the user stories in a page/file other than your main collaborative project notes document (i.e., the one given [here](teamList.html)), ensure that page/file is viewable by the public, and the main document has a link to that page/file.
 Otherwise, the tutor will not be able to see your list of user stories.

 <modal large header="Textbook {{ icon_embedding }}" id="modal:v10-brainstorming">
 <include src="../book/gatheringRequirements/brainstorming/unit-inElsewhere-asFlat.md" boilerplate/>